 - STAND Up Application Questions: Located on the last page of the MOU are application questions that you must complete and submit with your MOU.
 Your answers will give us more context for your interest in becoming a facilitator

 - The MOU will be available here in October 2021

 Step 2: Email your completed STAND Up MOU and Application Questions to SASS@tamu.edu.
 Upon receipt, you will be notified within 3 business days regarding the status of your application.
 Please wait to complete your registration until after you hear back from us about that status to ensure you’re approved to participate.

 Step 3: Register as a participant.
 Registration will re-open in October 2020.

 For the foreseeable future, we have suspended in-person STAND Up Overviews and Workshops to minimize the spread of COVID-19.
-We hope to offer these again in Fall 2020, following appropriate guidelines for social distancing and room capacity requirements.
+We hope to offer these again in Spring 2021, following appropriate guidelines for social distancing and room capacity requirements.
 Please let us know if you have any questions.